Workday/prism-python/README.md

 Creating a Refresh Token assigns a Workday user identity to an API Client to authorize access to Workday Prism Analytics tables and data change tasks.
-There can be many refresh tokens for diffent Workday user associated with a single API Client.
+There can be many refresh tokens for different Workday user associated with a single API Client.

 From the _View API Clients_ task, on the API Clients for Integration tab, take the related action to Manage Refresh Tokens for Integrations.